 Consent Agenda: (All items under the Consent Agenda are considered to be routine in nature and will be enacted by one motion.
 There will be no separate discussion of these items.)

-English: DELETION of Graduate Program Post-Baccalaureate Graduate Certificate in the Teaching of W
+English: DELETION of Graduate Program Post-Baccalaureate Graduate Certificate in the Teaching of Writing

 Health Sciences: Public Health